fullstaq-ruby/server-edition/dev-handbook/add-new-distro.md

 All packages are built within [build environments](build-environments.md): Docker containers that are based on the distribution that we want to package for, and that contains all the tooling (such as compilers) that we need.
 So adding support for a new distribution involves creating a new build environment for that distribution.

+Note that older Ruby versions may fail to compile on newer distributions.
+See [Excluding Ruby versions from certain distributions](#excluding-ruby-versions-from-certain-distributions) to learn how to deal with that.

 ## Before you begin

 Follow the [Development environment setup](dev-environment-setup.md) instructions.
 In particular, be sure to setup the Git hooks.